laurahayward-22/profile-card-component/README.md

-# profile-card-component
+## The challenge

-build out this profile card component and get it looking as close to the design as possible.
+Your challenge is to build out this profile card component and get it looking as close to the design as possible.